 A defendant is considered to be on direct notice not to trespass if the property owner secured the property with walls, fences, locked doors, or locked gates.

-A dwelling house is any place where people live.
-Dwelling houses include single family homes, apartments, duplexes, hotels, hospitals, dormitories, boarding houses, and tenement buildings.Common Defenses and Defense Strategies
+A dwelling house is any building where people live.
+Dwelling houses include apartments, single family homes, duplexes, hospital rooms, hotel rooms, boarding houses, dormitories, and tenement buildings.Common Defenses and Defense Strategies

 Trespass cases can be defended in a variety of ways.